Command line basics

 Displaying the content of files

 The simplest way to display the contents of a file on the command line is by using the cat command.
-The cat command is actually designed to concatenate file together, but running it on a single file will print the entire contents of the file to the command line.
-For example, to print the contents of “A.txt”
+The cat command is actually designed to concatenate file together, but running it on a single file will print the entire contents of the file to the command line (AKA stdout).
+For example, to print the contents of “A.txt” in you terminal:

 cat ~/Downloads/A.txtWill print